hr21don/levelsixsecurity/README.md

 Once, in the Register page you will be prompted to register or authenticate themselves with Google,Facebook or GitHub using the OAuth 2.0 API.

-Type your input into the email and password field then follow up by pressing the 'Register' button to register to the site.
+Enter your input into the email and password field then follow up by pressing the 'Register' button to register to the site.

 <img width="877" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766293-a0f5823a-1808-443f-b805-3f3e5f791295.png">